ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 and can not be stored in metadata.

 To make the communication between global plugins easier, global plugins will additionally get a handle to a global keyset.
-The global keyset is initialized at the beginning of kdbGet() and kdbSet() and deinitialized at the end of the respective KDB function.
-In other words, the global keyset is tied to a KDB handle and is ksClear()-ed before the KDB function returns.
+The global keyset is tied to a KDB handle, initialized on kdbOpen() and deleted on kdbClose().

+The resolver plugin is an exception and also gets a handle to the global keyset.
+This way it can store and compare timestamps of config files and cache files.

+Plugins are responsible for cleaning up their part of the global keyset.

 ## Notes